Supercharge Web Loading Time with Google’s ‘Accelerated Mobile Pages’ Standard – and Measure Your Improved, AMPed Up Performance on Mobilizer.

 What Is AMP?

-Announced in October of last year, the AMP open-source initiative leverages existing web technologies to offer a markedly improved user experience on mobile devices.
+The AMP open-source initiative leverages existing web technologies to offer a markedly improved user experience on mobile devices.
 In particular, AMP enables web pages to load “almost instantaneously.”

 Why the Need for Speed?